lijing-susan/starwhale/docs/docs/instances/server/Dataset/Dataset.md

 ![image](https://user-images.githubusercontent.com/101299635/234795306-7311c641-ca31-44ae-9c59-a3a66433285a.png)

-2 Starwhale dataset history version list display the basic dataset version information: Version name, version alias, whether the version is shared, the created time of the version and dataset version action.
+2 Starwhale dataset history version list displays the basic dataset version information: Version name, version alias, whether the version is shared, the created time of the version and dataset version action.

 ![image](https://user-images.githubusercontent.com/101299635/234825710-37a13e18-7df1-471c-b339-445f49435c91.png)